-Every other year, a curatorial team will select one artist/group to participate in one 6 week project.
+In 2019, a curatorial team will select one artist/group to participate in one 6 week project for the summer of 2020.
 The artist/group selected for the residencies should expand the notion of what it means to work in a socially responsible manner.
 STF acts as a liaison between the Artist in Residence (AIR) and local agencies/resources that are open to collaborating with artists.

 The artist will be provided housing, studio space, access to the fabrication shop, travel funds ($500), and a stipend ($1500) for the residency.
 STF’s fabrication workspace contains a basic woodworking shop (table saw, band saw, miter saw, sanders), hand-held power tools, and a light metal shop including a TIG/MIG welders, a chop saw, and grinders.

 A full workshop and studio space are available for the artists in residence.
 The workshop contains a basic woodworking shop (table saw, band saw, miter saw, sanders), as well as hand-held power tools and light metal shop including a TIG/MIG chop saw and grinders.